amsul/pickadate.js/README.md

 <br>
 ## Versioning

-To maintain some consistency in the sort of changes to expect with version bumps, [Semantic Versioning guidelines](http://semver.org/) is followed as closely as possible:
+To maintain some consistency in the sort of changes to expect with version bumps, [Semantic Versioning guidelines](http://semver.org/) will now be followed as closely as possible:

 `<major>.<minor>.<patch>`